 Bring your issues, concerns, questions to us for discussion, or just come to listen and learn.
 We meet normally the first Tuesday of the month at 7 pm in the Lodge.
 Meetings generally last about 90 minutes.

-Due to the current state of the Corona Virus, Board Meetings have been held via Zoom and in the Lodge.
-If you would like to join, Please contact Jim Ellis @ email: ellis-sharp@mail.com to request to be added to the list.
+Board Meetings have been held via Zoom and in the Lodge.
+If you would like to join via Zoom, Please contact Jim Ellis @ email: ellis-sharp@mail.com to request to be added to the list.

 Check out what is new as we try to post the latest information about meetings, events and general information about the area!